Business planning for general practices

 Have you ever taken a wrong turn and ended up completely lost?
-Perhaps you kept going the way you were in an attempt to correct your error and get back on the right track which lead to even further confusion?
-In this day of modern technology, you likely turned to a GPS system to help you get back to where you needed to be.
+Perhaps you kept going the way you were in an attempt to correct your error and get back on the right track, leading to even further confusion.
+It is likely turned to a GPS system to help you get back to where you needed to be.

-A business plan is your practice’s GPS system; a reassuring guide that identifies where you are, examines available options and, ultimately, calculates the best route to get you to where you want to be.
+Think of a business plan as your practice’s GPS system.
+A reassuring guide that identifies where you are, examines available options, and ultimately, calculates the best route to get you to where you want to be.

-Whether your practice is brand new or has been running for decades, developing a business plan is more than a new RACGP Standards 5th edition requirement (Criterion C3.1- Business operation systems), it can be a crucial part of your practice’s success.
+Whether your practice is brand new or has been running for decades, developing a business plan is more than RACGP Standards 5th edition requirement (Criterion C3.1 – Business operation systems).
+It can be a crucial part of your practice’s success.
 A business plan will support the future direction, sustainability and growth of your practice and is the key to a more efficient and productive practice.

 The importance of research in business planning is an immensely important process.
 It is useful to gain an understanding of your current position and to identify whether there are any opportunities available to you.
 To assist you in doing so, you can start by answering questions such as:

 - Who are our competitors?

 - Where does our practice fit in the marketplace?

 - Who are our clients?

 - Are there any members of our community we could better service?